Mix, Fold, Whisk & Cream

 To effectively cream ingredients, follow these steps:

-- Always start with softened fat (butter, shortening, coconut cream or other fat).
+- Always start with softened fat (butter, shortening, coconut cream or other fat and butter substitutions).
 Cold fat fresh from the refrigerator will not cream properly.

 - Add the fat and sugar for your recipe into a large mixing bowl or the bowl of your stand mixer.